codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 }
 ```

 Now with `DynamoDBHelper` and `DynamoDbTaskRepository` extracted as fields, the other change needed is to delete the table before each test.
-Recreating the table is easy, since there is no way to delete all the records the best way is to delete the table and create a new one.
-This is something that the repository is already doing, the changes done to have everything set are:
+Recreating the table is easy since there is no way to delete all the records the best way is to delete the table and create a new one.
+This is something that the repository is already doing, the changes that were done to have everything set is:

 Make the `setupTable` public available: